-• Provide in-depth training about learning disabilities to all programs.

-• Assist programs in complying with legal requirements as mandated by Section 504 of the Rehabilitation Act of 1973, the ADA, and the Individuals with Disabilities Education Act.
-Assistance includes providing information, training, and resources.

-• Assist programs in coordinating with other state agencies and organizations that provide services and resources for individuals with disabilities, such as the Office for the Deaf and Hearing Impaired (ODHI), Increasing Capabilities Access Network (ICAN), and Arkansas Rehabilitation Services (ARS).

-• Provide training to a variety of state agencies and organizations about learning disabilities and how to coordinate services, including screening, diagnosis, materials and resources, strategies and accommodations.
-Provide training and information to all state GED^a examiners about requesting and receiving accommodations on the GED^a tests.

-• Provide assistance to local programs in the administration of other tests and instructional materials with accommodations.

-• Work with publishing companies to ensure test materials used in adult education and literacy programs are available in alternative formats e.g., CD/DVD, Braille, large-print, etc., to accommodate students with disabilities.
-Also, that the tests have been field-tested and conform to test norms for adults with disabilities populations.

-• Continue to coordinate training efforts with University Affiliated Programs to provide training in the ADA for local service providers.

-• Create a seamless, statewide system which ensures that any adult education or literacy student with possible undiagnosed learning disabilities will have access to diagnostic assessment; that local programs providing services know how to access the statewide system; and that the system includes an agreed-to protocol regarding gender, race, national origin, color, disability, or age, to ensure equitable accessibility and participation.

-• Assist local programs in the provision of instructional materials available in alternative formats, as well as assisting in the implementation of accommodated instruction for students with disabilities.

-• Assist local programs in the acquisition of technology devices that assist accommodated instruction and assessment for students with disabilities.

-9. ADDRESSING THE ACCESSIBILITY OF THE ONE-STOP DELIVERY SYSTEM FOR INDIVIDUALS WHO ARE ENGLISH LANGUAGE LEARNERS

-Describe how the one-stop delivery system (including one-stop center operators and the onestop delivery system partners) will ensure that each one-stop center is able to meet the needs of English language learners, such as through established procedures, staff training, resources, and other materials.
+- Provide in-depth training about learning disabilities to all programs. - Assist programs in complying with legal requirements as mandated by Section 504 of the Rehabilitation Act of 1973, the ADA, and the Individuals with Disabilities Education Act.
+Assistance includes providing information, training, and resources. - Assist programs in coordinating with other state agencies and organizations that provide services and resources for individuals with disabilities, such as the Office for the Deaf and Hearing Impaired (ODHI), Increasing Capabilities Access Network (ICAN), and Arkansas Rehabilitation Services (ARS). - Provide training to a variety of state agencies and organizations about learning disabilities and how to coordinate services, including screening, diagnosis, materials and resources, strategies and accommodations.
+Provide training and information to all state GED^a examiners about requesting and receiving accommodations on the GED^a tests. - Provide assistance to local programs in the administration of other tests and instructional materials with accommodations. - Work with publishing companies to ensure test materials used in adult education and literacy programs are available in alternative formats e.g., CD/DVD, Braille, large-print, etc., to accommodate students with disabilities.
+Also, that the tests have been field-tested and conform to test norms for adults with disabilities populations. - Continue to coordinate training efforts with University Affiliated Programs to provide training in the ADA for local service providers. - Create a seamless, statewide system which ensures that any adult education or literacy student with possible undiagnosed learning disabilities will have access to diagnostic assessment; that local programs providing services know how to access the statewide system; and that the system includes an agreed-to protocol regarding gender, race, national origin, color, disability, or age, to ensure equitable accessibility and participation. - Assist local programs in the provision of instructional materials available in alternative formats, as well as assisting in the implementation of accommodated instruction for students with disabilities. - Assist local programs in the acquisition of technology devices that assist accommodated instruction and assessment for students with disabilities. - 9.
+ADDRESSING THE ACCESSIBILITY OF THE ONE-STOP DELIVERY SYSTEM FOR INDIVIDUALS WHO ARE ENGLISH LANGUAGE LEARNERS

-The One-Stop Delivery System must meet the needs of the limited English proficient (LEP) individuals seeking services.
-One stop centers and system partners should provide multi-lingual forms, brochures, and other related materials that relate to services, information, and guidance to LEP individuals.
-Multi-lingual materials should reflect the common or dominate language(s) locally.
-One stop centers should establish relationships with local businesses to provide employment referrals compatible for LEP individuals.
-One stop centers and system partners should establish an effective referral process to local adult education centers with English as a second language (ESL) classes to provide LEP individuals language education and other educational services, such as gaining a high school equivalency diploma and employability certificates.
-One stop center staff should be trained to access the appropriate materials and resources for LEP individuals.
-When possible and needed, an effort to hire and train bilingual staff should be made.
-There are ten workforce centers in the State that have bilingual staff members.
-Furthermore, the Arkansas Division of Workforce Services has contracts with various vendors to provide interpreter services in multiple languages.
+Arkansas meets the needs of English language learners' need for interpreters due to limited English proficiency in all corners of the state.
+Staff members are trained to ensure that an interpreter is provided in these situations "in real time" to meet the needs of English Language Learners.
+Additionally, our Workforce Centers and system partners provide multi-lingual forms, brochures, and other related materials that relate to services, information, and guidance to LEP individuals.

+Our Workforce Centers and system partners have effective referral processes to local adult education centers with English as a second language (ESL) classes to provide LEP individuals language education and other educational services, such as gaining a high school equivalency diploma and employability certificates.

+Finally, the Arkansas Division of Workforce Services has contracts with various vendors to provide interpreter services in multiple languages.
 These interpreter services can be utilized by LEP individuals and staff members in any of the State's workforce centers.